 Our prototype application uses the Traveltime Platform API to generate the travel catchments which are saved as geojson in a PostgreSQL database and are then converted to PostGIS geometry objects using ST_Transform, ST_SetDRID and ST_GeomFromGeoJSON constructors.
 Using this approach, travel catchments can be created on the fly which will be available for spatial analysis in the desktop as well as online environments.

-Groundwork GIS has been working with Interserve over the last couple of years to help them understand the value of their business to the community using geospatial tools.
-Because of the vast spread of their operations across the country, the social value from any particular contact/relationship needs to be assessed based on the location of its supply chains, employees and underlying socio-economic fabric of the local community.
-Interserve understands the importance of spatial analysis and mapping of baseline statistics for the development of this tool and Groundwork GIS with many years of experience in the mapping and analysis of large scale socio-economic and location data are in a strong position to contribute to this partnership.
+Groundwork GDS has been working with Interserve over the years to help them understand the value of their business to the community using geospatial tools.
+Due to the vast spread of their operations across the country, the social value from any particular contact/relationship needs to be assessed based on the location of its supply chains, employees and underlying socio-economic fabric of the local community.
+Interserve understands the importance of spatial analysis and mapping of baseline statistics for the development of this tool and Groundwork GDS with many years of experience in the mapping and analysis of large scale socio-economic and location data are in a strong position to contribute to this partnership.

 A summary of the findings from the assessment can be found here.

 Groundwork GDS is part of Groundwork London